Toby-exe/AfroFighter/README.md

 | `Heavy Attack`  | 6% |
 | `Ranged / Super` | 16% |

 #### 2.2.2 Combat Mechanics

 *Offense*

  `Player`
- - can use a combination of light and heavy as many times as they wish to deal damage to the opponent.
+- Can use a combination of light and heavy as many times as they wish to deal damage to the opponent.
-    - see 2.3.* for implementation details
+    - see 2.3.1 for implementation details

  `Cpu-Player`
+- This will be the players opponent.
+It will be "controlled" by the cpu.
+    - it is not intelligent since its offense and defense is not a reaction to is enviroment but a scripted set of moves and actions.
+    - see 2.3.2 for implementation details

  *Defense*

+- If any of the players is hit by an attack while they're in the blocking state, damage is reduced by 50%

  *Ability and Combat Balancing*